 The Detroit Promise is administered by the Detroit Regional Chamber in partnership with the city's Detroit Promise Zone.
-This award is supported by five participating community colleges or 17 four-year universities.
-The award ensues that any Detroit-resident student graduating in the spring of 2017 from a high school in the city of Detroit will have a tuition-free path a bachelor's degree at Wayne State University.
+This award is supported by five participating community colleges and 17 four-year universities.
+The award ensures that any eligible Detroit-resident student graduating from a high school in the city of Detroit will have a tuition-free path to a bachelor's degree at Wayne State University.

 - Funding from Detroit Promise will cover up to the full cost of tuition and standard fees (matriculation, registration and student service fees) at the in-state rate minus federal, state and other university merit or need-based aid.

 - This award is renewable for up to four consecutive years of study.

 - Maintain full-time enrollment (12 or more credit hours per semester) during the fall and winter semesters